tunakasif/torch-frft/README.md

 ### Custom Layers

-It is also possible to create custom layers with the provided `frft()` and `dfrft()` functions.
+Creating custom layers with the provided `frft()` and `dfrft()` functions is also possible.
 The below example contains in-between `Linear` and `ReLU` layers and the same fractional order for forward and backward DFRFT transforms is as follows:

 ```python
 import torch